Hello, I’m Fei!

 Younger me was very uncomfortable and awkward.
 But these words buoyed me in times where I questioned the validity of everything, in places where nothing made sense, and in situations where the whole system seemed to be working against me.

 As such, my life has been a whole lot of collecting clues about how to get more comfortable in the life that I live.
-It started out with “how to fit in” i.e. blend in and be perceived as “normal”, which led to the hollow chambers of superficial values.
+It started out with “how to fit in” i.e. blend in and be perceived as “normal”, which led to the hollow chambers of superficial values and identity crisis.
 This followed by a period of retreat into myself and what I felt was right for me.
-Then my questions led me back out again and to a wider societal context where I ask: what is the good life?
+Then my questions led me back out again and to a wider societal context where I ask: what is the good and beautiful life?
 How should we live in harmony with fellow humans and the environment that we form part of?

-My primary methods of research are very akin to the philosophies of Find What Feels Good (Adriene Misher) and Spark Joy (Marie Kondo).
+My primary methods of research align with the philosophical schools of Find What Feels Good (Adriene Misher) and Spark Joy (Marie Kondo).
 What’s exciting is that I’ve been finding these clues here and there.
 First it was slow, and the signal weak.
 But the more I kept on looking and refining my sensibilities, the better I got at finding what felt right.

-Thanks to Professor Van Dam, I’m starting to trust myself and the process of inquiry and insight.
+Thanks to you, Professor Van Dam, I’m finally starting to trust myself and the process of inquiry and insight.